alex-isv/solutions-engineering/SUSE-PM/Deploying_EC2_image_of_WordPress_on_SLES16.md

 At this point you have a repeatable EC2 + SLES16 + WordPress deployment:

 * WordPress code pulled from S3 at first boot.
-* Apache/PHP configured with all needed extensions.
+* Apache/PHP or NGINX + PHP8-fpm configured with all needed extensions.
 * Local MariaDB backing the site via `localhost`.

 You can now build on this to: